 Filtering dirt with water

-Purifying dirt with boiling
+Purifying dirt by boiling it

-Some people go the extra mile in making sure the dirt is as safe as possible to eat.
+- Some people go the extra mile in making sure the dirt is as safe as possible to eat.
 Put the dirt into a pot, add water and boil the water, from time to time scoop up the dirt which has risen on top of the water.
-Do this several times, and by the end filter it with water as mentioned above, while this might take longer time than the previous method, boiling water will kill most of the bacteria and parasites.
+Do this several times, and by the end filter it with water as mentioned above, while this might take a longer time than the previous method, boiling water will kill most of the bacteria and parasites.

-Mud and dirt usually have the same ingredients which is dirt, the only difference is that mud has a lot of water in it.
+Mud and dirt usually have the same ingredients which are dirt, the only difference is that mud has a lot of water in it.
 In a desperate situation such as dehydration could force someone to eat mud if he can not find any water.
-This is even more dangerous as eating dirt as mud contains a lot of water, water which makes it much easier for bacteria to thrive, which you will ingest by either eating or drinking mud.
+This is even more dangerous than eating dirt as mud contains a lot of water, water which makes it much easier for bacteria to thrive, which you will ingest by either eating or drinking mud.